After You Arrive

 - Undergraduate Orientation Information

 - Parent Orientation Information

-- Fees can be paid using Memorial Self Service but must be done by Mastercard.
+- Fees can be paid using Memorial Self Service.

 - Fees can also be paid in person at the Cashiers Office, Arts Building room AA1023 or by direct bank transfer prior to arrival.
 For more information about fees payment contact the Cashiers Office at 709-864-8228.